merklefruit/cast-raycast/README.md

 To use this extension, you need to have [Raycast](https://www.raycast.com/) and [Foundry](https://book.getfoundry.sh/getting-started/installation) installed on your machine.

-Additionally, you will need an [Alchemy]() API key to use the commands that require RPC connections.
+Additionally, you will need an [Alchemy](https://alchemy.com/) API key to use the commands that require RPC connections.
 This is used in order to provide every Cast functionality on `Mainnet`, `Optimism`, `Arbitrum` and `Polygon`.
+You can create an account and get a free API key [here](https://dashboard.alchemyapi.io/signup).

 ### Local development / Usage